 No regrets or anything, but now any opportunity to adventure around America feels even sweeter knowing that it’s a rarity in my life as an Australian resident.

-There’s enough to see in the top half of California that you could design many different road trip itineraries, so this by no means is the only way to do it.
+There’s enough to see in the top half of California that you could design many different itineraries for a road trip in Northern California, so this by no means is the only way to do it.
 Our route spanned east and south of San Francisco and included just Yosemite, Mammoth, and Big Sur because we prefer slow travel over fast-paced checklist travel.

 Yosemite National Park

 If you were wondering whether Yosemite is one of those insanely overhyped destinations, I can confirm that it is absolutely WORTH THE HYPE.

 I’m sure this place is worth visiting year-round, but I adored Yosemite during summer – yes, despite it being super-duper-peak season and massively crowded.
 The kind of crowded that has you driving laps around the park praying for a parking space to pop up, and waiting ages for a shuttle bus to stop that actually has room to let you on.

 Yosemite’s the kind of place you can devote an entire trip to, especially if you want to log some serious hiking time.
 For the purposes of this one week Northern California road trip itinerary, we’ll give it 3 days.

 READ MORE: Things To Know Before Visiting Yosemite

 Day 1: Yosemite Valley